donghai163/goson/README.md

 ### Data

 Default value types are string, bool, float64 and int.
 Calling there corrosponding functions on a goson object will return the value if it exists or the default value.
+They do not return without knowing the function.

 ```go
 name := g.Get("name").String()